About the Application & Admission

 Yes, SAT I (reasoning test)/ACT is a mandatory requirement for applying to WBB.
 WBB is an international program open to students from all around the world.
 While we consider your high school transcripts as well as the results of your own curriculum, SAT I/ACT result is required so that the admissions committee can compare and understand the academic credential of each applicant in a more comprehensive perspective.

 Yes, you can apply for WBB even if you have applied for other HKUST programs under JUPAS or direct entry.
 In fact, students interested in applying for both the World Bachelor in Business and the HKUST undergraduate programs should complete two separate applications.
-The WBB program is a self-financed program and has its own application system, your WBB application will be evaluated separately from other HKUST programs.
+The WBB program is a self-financed program and is applied through USC Common Application platform, your WBB application will be evaluated separately from other HKUST programs.
 In another word, applying for WBB will not influence chances for admission to the other HKUST programs.

 About the Curriculum